IEP (Individualized Education Program)

 Special Education Services

 Related services are a broad category encompassing any services that assist a student to access and gain benefit from their special education services.
-Related services may include: speech-language pathology and audiology, interpreting (sign-language), psychological, physical and occupational therapy, recreation, identification and assessment, counseling, orientation and mobilityA significant and immediate consequence of visual impairment is the restriction in More (for vision impaired), medical, nursing, social work, or parent counseling and training services.
+Related services may include: speech-language pathology and audiology, interpreting (sign-language), psychological, physical and occupational therapy, recreation, identification and assessment, counseling, Orientation and Mobility (O&M) is a service specific to blindness and low More (for vision impaired), medical, nursing, social work, or parent counseling and training services.

 Supplementary Aids or Services